aditdalvi/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -TargetedDomainProtectionAction
-The TargetedDomainProtectionAction parameter specifies the action to take on detected domain impersonation messages for the domains specified by the TargetedDomainsToProtect parameter.
+The TargetedDomainProtectionAction parameter specifies the action to take on detected domain impersonation messages.
+You specify the protected domains in the TargetedDomainsToProtect parameter.
 Valid values are:

-- NoAction (This is the default value)
+- NoAction: This is the default value.

 - BccMessage: Add the recipients specified by the TargetedDomainActionRecipients parameter to the Bcc field of the message.

 - Delete: Delete the message during filtering.
 Use caution when selecting this value, because you can't recover the deleted message.

-- MoveToJmf: Move the message to the user's Junk Email folder.
+- MoveToJmf: Deliver the message to the recipient's mailbox, and move the message to the Junk Email folder.
+The message is only moved if the junk email rule is enabled on the mailbox (it's enabled by default).
+For more information, see [Configure junk email settings on Exchange Online mailboxes in Office 365](https://docs.microsoft.com/microsoft-365/security/office-365-security/configure-junk-email-settings-on-exo-mailboxes).

-- Quarantine: Move the message to the phishing quarantine.
+- Quarantine: Move the message to quarantine.
+Quarantined high confidence phishing messages are only available to admins.
+As of April 2020, quarantined phishing messages are available to the intended recipients.

 - Redirect: Redirect the message to the recipients specified by the TargetedDomainActionRecipients parameter.